loika/PSD/README.md

 ## to get started

 ### PYTHON
-To use the program with the manopt method, it is neccessary in the progpymanopt file to change the variable Pi and X and r in the "if __name__ == '__main__'".
+To use the program with the manopt method, it is neccessary in the progpymanopt file to change the variable Pi and X and r in the `if __name__ == '__main__'`.
 Pi must be of type numpy dim-1 and X must be of type numpy dim-2 and r must be of type int or float.

 ### MATLAB
 To use the program with the manopt method, it is neccessary in the progmanopt file to change the variable Pi and X and r.
 Pi must be of real column vector and X must be of real matrice and r must be of type int or float.